 The 67's have played there ever since, except for the 2012-13 and 2013-14 seasons, when the Civic Centre was renovated, and they had to groundshare with the Senators.
 They've won the Memorial Cup, the championship of Canadian junior hockey, in 1984 and 1999.

-The Senators played their 1st 4 seasons there, 1992 to 1996, but the buildings small capacity, 10,585, made it unsuitable as a long-term home, necessitating the building of the Palladium, which became the Corel Centre, Scotiabank Place, and now the Canadian Tire Centre.
+The Senators played their 1st 4 seasons there, 1992 to 1996, but the building's small capacity, 10,585, made it unsuitable as a long-term home, necessitating the building now named the Canadian Tire Centre.
 The Civic Centre also hosted Ottawa's entries in the World Hockey Association, the Nationals and later the Civics.

 At its peak, the stadium, renamed in 1993 for longtime Rough Riders coach and general manager Frank Clair, seated nearly 31,000 people.
 (Clair was from the Cincinnati area, and played end at Ohio State and in 1941 for the Washington Redskins.)
 The Riders -- known as Ottawa Football Club from 1876 to 1897, and the Senators until 1930 -- won Canada's football championship, the Grey Cup, 9 times: 1925, 1926, 1940, 1951, 1960, 1968, 1969, 1973, and in their Centennial season of 1976.

 From 2002 to 2006, the Ottawa Renegades played at Frank Clair Stadium, wearing the red and black "colour" scheme of the Riders, but were short on cash and victories, and folded.
-This summer, a new team, with the unimaginative named of the Ottawa Redblacks, launched at a renovated complex, with the stadium and arena both now named for TD Bank.
+In 2014, a new team, with the unimaginative named of the Ottawa Redblacks, launched at a renovated complex, with the stadium and arena both now named for TD Bank.
 (TD stands for Toronto-Dominion.)
 The new owners wanted to bring back the Rough Riders name, but the Regina-based Saskatchewan Roughriders (1 word, as opposed to the 2 that the Ottawa club had used) didn't want to go through that again.
 Officially, the Redblacks carry the history of the Rough Riders, including their Grey Cups and their retired numbers.

 1015 Bank Street at Queen Elizabeth Drive, on the Rideau Canal, about 2 miles south of downtown.
 Number 1 bus.